5th Cavalry Regiment: Greely Expedition

 As the Indian Wars continued, an officer of the 5th Cavalry Regiment, Lieutenant Adolphus Washington Greely, who had overseen the construction of some 2,000 miles of telegraph lines in Texas, Montana, and the Dakota Territories, was selected to lead an exploratory expedition to the Arctic.
 On 7 July 1881, Greely and his men left St. John's, Newfoundland, and arrived at Lady Franklin Bay on 26 August, where they established Fort Conger on Ellesmere Island, Canada, just across the narrow strait from the northwest tip of Greenland.
 During their tenure at Fort Conger, Greely and his men explored regions closer to the North Pole than anyone had previously gone.
-Although they were able to acquire much needed scientific data about arctic weather conditions which was used by later arctic explorers, the expedition lost all but 7 men out of the original 25 members of the party.
+Although they were able to acquire much needed scientific data about arctic weather conditions which was used by later arctic explorers, the expedition lost all but seven men out of the original 25 members of the party.
 The rest had succumbed to starvation, hypothermia, and drowning, and one man, Private Henry, had been shot on Greely's order for repeated theft of food rations.
-The survivors were eventually rescued by a Naval relief effort under Cdr.
+The survivors were eventually rescued by a naval relief effort under Cdr.
 Winfield Scott Schley on 22 June 1884.

 Spanish–American War

-In 1898, the Spanish–American War began after the USS Maine sunk under suspicious circumstances in Havana, Cuba.
+In 1898, the Spanish–American War began after the sunk under suspicious circumstances in Havana, Cuba.
 As the US mobilized for war, the 5th Cavalry was sent from San Antonio, Texas to Tampa, Florida.
 A shortage of naval transports and an abundance of military units eager to get into the action meant that the 5th Cavalry Regiment had to be split up, and only a few troops made it to Puerto Rico in time to engage the enemy.
 Alongside 17,000 other US troops, the troopers landed on the southwest coast of Puerto Rico at the port of Guánica, 15 miles west of Ponce.
 In July 1898, the regiment was split into four columns of both dismounted scouts and mounted cavalry, and in early August began patrolling across the mountainous enemy-held countryside.
 Troop A saw most of the action in the Puerto Rican Campaign; under General Theodore Schwan, it was part of the 2,800 man "Independent Regular Brigade."
 Troop A performed well at the Battle of Silva Heights, at Las Marias and at Hormigueros where the 1,400 Spanish defenders beat a hasty retreat.
 The regiment's service in this war is symbolized by the white Maltese cross in the black chief of the upper half of the regimental coat of arms.
 The Spanish turned over the island of Puerto Rico to the United States on 10 December 1898.
 The 5th Cavalry remained on the island until early in 1899, when it returned to San Antonio.